 ● Step 6: Seal the surface

-After cleaning the surface with your pressure washer, wait until the surface is fully dry.
-Than use a suitable waterproof sealer to seal your bricks.
+After cleaning the surface with your pressure washer, wait until the surface is arid.
+Then, use a suitable waterproof sealer to seal your bricks.
 Use a roller for this.
 Wait at least 24 hours for the sealer to dry as well.

 How often should I clean bricks?